titech-caras/teapot/README.md

 - `gtirb-capstone`
 - `gtirb-live-register-analysis`

-Teapot requires `llvmlite` for generating optimized DIFT instrumentation, and the version we use only support LLVM 14.
+Teapot also requires `llvmlite` for generating optimized DIFT instrumentation.
 If the debug symbol manipulation functions are used, `pyelftools` is also required.

 Teapot runtime library requires `libasan`.